Real-time AudioVisual Composition with RayTone

 Eito Murakami

-Eito Murakami is a master's student at Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
+Eito Murakami is a Ph.D. student at Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University.
 He graduated from University of California San Diego with bachelor's degrees in Interdisciplinary Computing and the Arts Music (ICAM) and Political Science/International Relations.
 Eito is an electronic composer, performer, sound designer, and virtual reality developer.
-By combining his classical music training with proficiency in audio and graphics software, he creates digital interfaces and instruments that promote intuitive musical performance.
-Specifically, he specializes in Unreal Engine to develop audiovisual infrastructure that allows multiplayer interactions in virtual 3D environments via network.
-At CCRMA, his research involves designing audio playback systems in virtual reality to achieve dynamic spatial reverb.
+By combining his classical music training with proficiency in audio and graphics software, he creates digital interfaces and instruments that promote playful workflows for multimedia performances.
+At CCRMA, his research involves designing audio playback systems in virtual reality to process dynamic spatial reverb and multiplayer interactions.

 John Burnett